jjustus42/jjustus42/README.md

-## Hi there 👋
+## Welcome!

-This is where I play around with Copilot until the bot stops talking to me for the rest of the month.
+This is where I use my monthly copilot allowance, one game at a time.